Functional dyspepsia: relieving indigestion by addressing root causes

 Postprandial distress syndrome – where feeling full and/or unable to eat after a small meal, often resulting in discomfort, nutritional deficiencies and weight loss.

-Epigastric pain syndrome - burning in the mid-upper abdomen of 1 day per week in the past 3 months, for at least 6 months, not necessarily after eating.
+Epigastric pain syndrome – burning in the mid-upper abdomen 1 day per week in the past 3 months, for at least 6 months, not necessarily after eating.
 May be relieved by eating.

 It is common for functional dyspepsia to be present alongside IBS, and GORD/GERD with symptom overlap, making teasing out the diagnosis difficult.

 What causes functional dyspepsia in Australia?
-The statistics are similar to the rest of the western world with up to one third of the population experiencing recurrent gastrointestinal symptoms without signs of structural change to the oesophagus, stomach or upper intestines.
+The statistics are similar to the rest of the Western world with up to one-third of the population experiencing recurrent gastrointestinal symptoms without signs of structural change to the oesophagus, stomach or upper intestines.
 A single cause for functional dyspepsia is unclear, however there are a number of risk factors known to contribute to its development:

 Conventional treatment of functional dyspepsia in Australia may take a number of consultations to establish a diagnosis, due to overlap of symptoms with other conditions.
 To establish this diagnosis, your GP will review your symptoms and make a physical examination.
 Various blood tests, H. pylori testing and X-ray may be required.